-The basic concept of multiplication is an important one because of its practicality (how much do 4 ice creams cost at $2 each) and efficiency (it is quicker to determine 4 x 2 than 2 + 2 + 2 + 2).
-But multiplication is used in a number of situations.
-Here we think about multiplication as a short way to find the result of repeated addition of equal sets.
+The basic concept of multiplication is an important one because of its practicality (How much do 4 ice creams cost at $2 each) and efficiency (It is quicker to determine 4 x 2 than to calculate 2 + 2 + 2 + 2).
+Multiplication is used in many different situations.
+Here students think about multiplication as a short way to find the result of repeated addition of equal sets.
 They do so by solving rate problems, comparison problems and array problems.
-This latter type of problem helps students to see the commutative property of numbers, namely that 4 x 3 = 3 x 4.
-In other words, the order of the factors does not affect the outcome in the multiplication of two or more numbers.

-As well as thinking about multiplication in a variety of situations, we also encourage students to use a variety of materials to solve the problems.
+As well as thinking about multiplication in a variety of situations, students are encouraged to use a variety of materials to solve the problems.
 Using a variety of materials can help students see the multiplicative structure that is common to a variety of problems and assist them to transfer their understanding to new-to-them situations.

-- We introduce the session by asking the students to work through several equivalent group [set] problems first and then ask them to pose their own problems.
+- Introduce the session by asking the students to work through several equal group [set] problems first and then ask them to pose their own problems.
 For example:

-- The students can model these and similar types of problems with:
+- The students can represent these and similar ‘equal sets’ problems with:

 - towers of interlocking cubes